 Remember that your conversation is an opportunity to get to know each other.
 You can use gentle humor (no “negging” or anything that can come across as rude) to get a peek at each other’s personalities.

 Don’t start the conversation with a simple “hey.”
 Try to ask about something in their profile, or share something that you’re doing, or perhaps a joke.
 Don’t make comments about someone’s appearance early on, as that could make them feel uncomfortable.
-You can read more specific advice about how to have better conversations on online dating apps.
+You can read more specific advice about how to have better online conversations that you can use on online dating apps.

 Perhaps they’ve gone on a date with someone else before they could get to know you.
 Many people will stop conversations on Tinder after the first few dates with someone until they have a better idea of whether that relationship will work out or not.
 In cases such as this, it isn’t personal, just a numbers game and luck.